search4akash/Flask-k8s-App/README.md

-# 🌐 Flask App Deployment using Docker, Kubernetes & Terraform
+# 🌐 Flask App Deployment using Docker, Kubernetes & Terrafor

 This project demonstrates deploying a simple **Flask web app** using: